Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Conciliation:
 		- Conciliator appointed by the FWC, both parties have to attend a meeting, but agreement is NOT legally binding
 	- Arbitration:
-		- Lawyers from both sides presen
+		- Lawyers from both sides present their view to the FWC, who will reach a decision and is legally binding of everyone